Podcast: Play in new window | Download

 - Day 3: Read & discuss Matthew 7:23; 2 Timothy 2:19; 2 Corinthians 13:5; 1 Peter 1:6-9: What can keep you out of heaven?
 Why is repentance hard?
 What does a lack of repentance reveal about a person?
 In which one of five tests of salvation mentioned at the end of the sermon do you most desire to grow?

-Sermon Notes for Not Everyone Who Says to Me, “Lord, Lord,” Shall Enter the Kingdom of Heaven
+Sermon Notes for Not Everyone Who Says to Me, “Lord, Lord,” Shall Enter (Matthew 7:21)

 In college I went through Army ROTC, so after graduation I served as an officer.
 My military experience allowed me to have some familiarity w/ military recruiters.